Skip to content

 About Alan & Rosemary Bennett

-Experiences in and around the water have strongly influenced the work of Alan and Rosemary Bennett.
-The process begins with a series of sketches.
-Next, they create the primary forms using stoneware, clay, or porcelain.
-The forms are hollowed out, and the porcelain teeth and eyes are added.
-The pieces are bisque fired, and glazes are applied by dipping, spraying and brushing.
-Lastly, the pieces are fired a second time using one of a variety of firing techniques including Raku, reduction firing, wood firing, and others.
+Alan and Rosemary Bennett draw strong inspiration from their experiences in and around the water.
+Their creative process begins with a series of sketches, which are then transformed into primary forms using stoneware, clay, or porcelain.
+These forms are hollowed out, and detailed features like porcelain teeth and eyes are added.
+Afterward, the pieces are bisque fired, then glazed through dipping, spraying, and brushing techniques.
+Finally, the works are fired a second time, using methods such as Raku, reduction firing, wood firing, and other specialized techniques.